SubiyaCryolite/jds/README.md

     public final static JdsFieldEnum SEX_ENUMS = new JdsFieldEnum(TestFields.SEX_ENUM, "Male", "Female", "Other");
 }
 ```
 Behind the scenes these enums will be stored as an Integer Array.
-However you'd be presented with a List\<String\> in-memory containing one or more of the deined values.
+However you'd be presented with a List\<String\> in-memory containing one or more of the defined values.

 ###1.1.4 Binding Properties
 Depending on the type of field, JDS will require that you set you objects properties to one of the following container types.